patcon/trello-powerup-board-copier/README.md

 ## Contributing

+- We auto-deploy the `master` branch to Heroku.
-- TODO: Explain how Glitch is helpful for development
+- `#todo` Explain how Glitch is helpful for development

 ## License